-Peer educators may be dealing with difficult, sensitive and sometimes controversial subjects and situations which can put added pressures on the young person both in practical terms and emotionally especially with a programme dealing with racism, xenophobia, anti-semitism and other forms of intolerance.
+Peer educators may be dealing with difficult, sensitive and sometimes controversial subjects and situations which can put added pressures on the young person both in practical terms and emotionally especially with a programme dealing with racism, xenophobia, anti-Semitism and other forms of intolerance.
 Dealing with situations and incidents which may be challenging and difficult can put pressure on young people.
 Practical problems like other commitments and difficulties with transport can also bring added pressure.
 Building support structures before embarking on a peer group education programme is especially important.
 Support can be built into the agreement or contract.
 Support can be offered in a number of ways, through consultation meetings and regular discussion groups, less formal conversation on the telephone after a difficult session, constructive feedback after sessions or training courses.
 Parents, teachers and other persons of confidence can be another useful support structure; keeping them informed will help encourage young people's involvement.

+Domino\EN.indd Sec2:50 2005.01.17 22:20:46

 SUPPORT AGREEMENT

 Name of peer group educator

+Address

+Meetings are held at

+on

+The co-ordinator of the programme is

+They are based at

 Their telephone number is

+Your named support person is

+She/He can help you with practical problems (transport, childcare etc.) or emotional advice, support

+Their telephone number is

-You can contact them between and Their address is
+You can contact them betweenand

+Their address is

 Peer Educator, Support Person and Parent/Guardian can be given a copy of this Support Document

 It may be important for some groups that an adult within the participants setting is identified as being willing to support or help the individuals as, when and if required.
 This person could be a volunteer, full or part time youth worker.

 6.5.
 Ownership and Management

 Who is the boss?